-Gary Boomer, Visionary & Strategist at Boomer Consulting, predicts that in the future, "He who owns the portal will own the client.”
+As Gary Boomer predicts: “He who owns the portal will own the client.”

-Summary: Successful CPA firms are embracing change and innovation through business-critical apps, mobile technology, a paperless office space, and the use of client portals.
-While the specific tech tools CPAs choose to adopt will vary based on need and ever-expanding technology, a willingness to evolve will continue to be a hallmark of high-performing versus low-performing firms.
+Successful accounting and bookkeeping firms are embracing change and innovation through business-critical apps, mobile technology, a paperless office space, and client portals.
+While the specific tech tools accountants and bookkeepers choose to adopt will vary based on need and ever-expanding technology, a willingness to evolve will continue to be a hallmark of high-performing versus low-performing firms.

 3. Specializing and Partnering

-The good news is, taking a holistic approach doesn’t mean doing it all yourself, or spreading yourself thin.
-In the previously cited study of CPA performance, high-performing firms were far less likely to commit to a single software vendor.
-"A hallmark of a high performer is to overwhelmingly prefer best of breed solutions.”
+The good news is, taking a holistic approach doesn’t mean doing it all yourself or spreading yourself thin.
+In the “7 Habits” study of CPA performance, high-performing firms were far less likely to commit to a single software vendor, but “a hallmark of a high performer is to overwhelmingly prefer best of breed solutions.”

-Your clients want a CPA who knows their craft so deeply and well that they offer value beyond the service they’re providing—which is only feasible if you specialize.
+Your clients want an accountant or bookkeeper who knows their craft so deeply and so well that they offer value beyond the service they’re providing, which is only feasible if you specialize.
 At first blush, the idea of specializing while taking a holistic approach to business can sound contradictory.
 Think of it in terms of taking a narrow, deep approach to your clients (and potential clients) rather than a wide, shallow one.

-CPAs have been playing the role of trusted technical advisor for years.
-In order to elevate their role to a trusted business advisor, they need to possess a deep understanding of their clients' business and offer services that focus on business performance and strategy.Jim Boomer, CEO
+“Accountants and bookkeepers have been playing the role of trusted technical advisor for years.
+In order to elevate their role to a trusted business advisor, they need to possess a deep understanding of their client’s business and offer services that focus on business performance and strategy,” Boomer says.

 Anyone can offer off-the-cuff business recommendations and even use technology to complete a service request.
-But by specializing in an industry or type of business (for instance, construction clients, or startups), you’ll provide a depth of knowledge that can’t be replicated through technology or the competition.
+But by specializing in an industry or type of business (for instance, construction clients or startups), you’ll provide a depth of knowledge that can’t be replicated through technology or by the competition.

-Summary: High-performing CPA firms will become the best in their niche, able to provide honed solutions and counsel for businesses in their wheelhouse.
-By forming partnerships with best-of-breed tech solutions, these firms will likewise successfully be able to maintain a breadth of revenue streams without losing honed focus in their niche.
+High-performing accounting and bookkeeping firms will become the best in their niche and be able to provide honed solutions and counsel for businesses in their wheelhouse.
+By forming partnerships with best-of-breed tech solutions, these firms will successfully be able to maintain a breadth of revenue streams without losing that honed focus on their niche.

-By embracing technology, taking a client-centric approach, and specializing to provide an in-depth, holistic approach, CPA firms will find success in the new world of accounting.
-“Cloud computing” may well be the catch phrase du jour, but the client-centric, holistic approach made possible through cloud computing will be the true test of high- versus low-performing CPAs in the future.
+By embracing technology, taking a client-centric approach, and specializing in providing an in-depth and holistic approach, accountants and bookkeepers will find success in the new world of accounting.
+“Cloud computing” may well be the catchphrase du jour, but the client-centric, holistic approach made possible through cloud computing will be the true test of high- versus low-performing accountants and bookkeepers in the future.